Converge (band): The Dusk In Us and Beautiful Ruin (2017–2020)

-Bloodmoon: I (2021–present)
+Bloodmoon: I and Love Is Not Enough (2021–present)

 On September 28, 2021 the band announced their 10th studio album Bloodmoon: I, a collaboration with singer-songwriter Chelsea Wolfe.
 Converge's longtime collaborator Brodsky and Wolfe's longtime collaborator Ben Chisholm also joined the recording.
 The project has its roots in Blood Moon, a 2016 series of performances with this same lineup plus Steve Von Till of Neurosis.
 Bloodmoon: I was released on November 19, 2021 to critical acclaim.

+During early 2025, following some Instagram stories by Ballou and the band's official account, it was announced that they are working on new material.
+In November 2025, it was announced their new album, "Love Is Not Enough", with the leading single of the same name and the release date being February 13 of 2026.